PhilaController/gun-violence-dashboard-data/README.md

-# phl-courts-scraper
+# gun-violence-dashboard-data

-A Python utility to scrape docket sheets and court summaries for Philadelphia courts
+Python toolkit for preprocessing data for the City Controller's Gun Violence Dashboard